psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

 because you love to click, `FileZilla`_ is a great SFTP client.

 To connect to Medusa, install and launch FileZilla.
-On the top toolbar, enter the information for host (medusa.ovgu.de), user, and password.
+On the top toolbar, enter the information for host (sftp://medusa.ovgu.de), user, and password.
 Click connect.
 The left side is your local computer, and the right side is the filesystem on medusa.
 Drag and drop data from one side to the other to transfer.